Star

 (“Star Trek” JJA)

-missions, the Klingon fleet invades Romulan space with the intent to annex the former Star
+the Klingon fleet invades Romulan space with the intent to annex the former

 (“Zero Hour”)